prometheusone/mcp-server-typescript/README.md

 }
 ```

-## What endpoints/APIs you want to support next?
+## What endpoints/APIs do you want us to support next?

 We're always looking to expand the capabilities of this MCP server.
 If you have specific DataForSEO endpoints or APIs you'd like to see supported, please:

 1. Check the [DataForSEO API Documentation](https://docs.dataforseo.com/v3/) to see what's available
 2. Open an issue in our GitHub repository with:
-   - The API/endpoint you'd like to see supported
+   - The API/endpoint you'd like to see supported;
-   - A brief description of its use case
+   - A brief description of your use case;
-   - Any specific features you'd like to see implemented
+   - Describe any specific features you'd like to see implemented.

-Your input helps us prioritize which APIs to support next!
+Your feedback helps us prioritize which APIs to support next!

 ## Resources